Care by Volvo XC40 delays are a sign of things to come

 Care by Volvo is an affordable and convenient subscription service.
 For $600 a month you get a $35,000 car but essentially only pay for gas for two years.
 It sounds great.
-It sounded so great, in fact, that at launch that a lot of people signed up.
+It sounded so great, in fact, that at launch a lot of people signed up.
 Way more than Volvo expected.
-That, along with some regulatory issues has caused delays in the delivery of those new cars.
-It's a new problem, but not one that'll go away anytime soon as the industry transitions from how we currently buy cars to a future where we subscribe, rent, share, or whatever.
+That, along with some regulatory issues has caused delays in the delivery of those cars.
+It's a new problem, but not one that'll go away anytime soon as the industry transitions from how we buy cars to a future where we subscribe, rent, share or whatever.

 Reports of Care by Volvo customers having their delivery dates moved (and not getting any official word on why from their concierges) have popped up in recent weeks.
 Nothing tarnishes the excitement of a new service or product like missed deadlines.